-Options for Jet Ski Financing for Summer 2018
+Options for Jet Ski Financing

 Summer is here, the beaches are calling — and so is a new personal watercraft.
 Few can afford to pay out of pocket for a jet ski, which can cost as much as $18,000, so we’ll walk you through several financing options.
 Getting a loan for a jet ski is a lot like getting a loan for a car.
 And just like a vehicle, the best way to finance a jet ski will depend on your specific situation.
 Here are some of the main options on the market today.